News

 "What the hell's going on, Dick?" he snarled, turning on his lawyer and figurehead CEO, Enrique Alvarez, who sat beside him on the other side of the limo's wide bench seat, sipping a Scotch and perusing a file of papers in his open briefcase with calculated coolness.
 Dick prided himself on his smooth composure under pressure.

-He was about to give Dick some real pressure...like a fist in his too-pretty face if he didn't cut the crap.
-He was sick to death of all the p.r. games Dick orchestrated, although, to be fair, he didn't know if Dick was responsible for this latest travesty.
+He was about to give Dick some real pressure…like a fist in his too-pretty face.
+He was sick to death of all the PR games Dick orchestrated, although, to be fair, he didn’t know if Dick was responsible for this latest travesty.

 Uh-oh!
-Every time Dick said "no problema," he could be sure they had muchas problemas.
-P.T. mentally fortified himself for the worst, then lashed out, "No problema?
-No problema?
-You call a herd of...of Femi-Nazis circling my headquarters no problema?
+Every time Dick said “no problema,” he could be sure they had lots of problems.
+P.T. mentally fortified himself for the worst, then said, “¿No problema?
+You call a herd of…of Femi-Nazis circling my headquarters no problema?
 You call that Hard Copy vehicle on our tail no problema?
-You call this kind of publicity just before the Ferrama stock offering no problema?"
+You call this kind of publicity just before the Ferrama stock offering no problema?”

 "Don't get your laces in a knot, mi amigo.
 I'll handle it."